 From the mid-sixties through the seventies, the NBA expanded, adding new award categories for Science, Philosophy and Religion, History and Biography, Arts and Letters, Translation, Contemporary Thought, Autobiography, First Novel, Original Paperback, and Children’s Books.

-In 1980, various publishers who sponsored the event sought to broaden further the audience for American literature by honoring an even wider range of American writers.
-As a result, the 30-year-old National Book Awards was discontinued and The American Book Awards (TABA) established.
+In 1980, various publishers who sponsored the event sought to broaden the audience for American literature further by honoring an even wider range of American writers.
+As a result, the 30-year-old National Book Awards were discontinued and The American Book Awards (TABA) established.
 TABA gave a total of 28 prizes in 16 separate categories, recognizing a hardcover and paperback Winner in most categories.
 Winners and Finalists were chosen by a committee of publishers, booksellers and distributors, librarians, and authors and critics.

 With its expanded scope, it soon became obvious that so many categories diffused the Awards’ impact; support for the institution deteriorated badly.
 In 1981, under the leadership of Richard E. Snyder, Chairman of Simon & Schuster, which was then the largest trade publisher in America, a group of dedicated publishing executives came together to re-invigorate the Awards.
 They returned the name to The National Book Awards and gathered major support from the American publishing industry, which continues to this day.

 In 1986, the publishing community established The National Book Foundation, a not-for-profit organization to oversee the Awards, diversify their base of philanthropic support and expand their mission.
 The Foundation board then hired Neil Baldwin—an author, and Manager of The Annual Fund at The New York Public Library—to become the Founding Executive Director of The National Book Foundation and help determine its agenda for the future.